metafy-social/python-scripts/scripts/pdf_page_extractor/README.md

 # PDF Page Extractor
 This is a simple script that lets you extract a single page from a pdf.

-Usage
+## Usage
-Clone the repo
+1. Clone the repo
-download the requirements
+2. Download the requirements
-run python script.py
+3. Run python script.py